replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-versions.md

 import Help from "../partials/replicated-cli/_help.mdx"

-# cluster ls (Beta)
+# cluster version (Beta)

-List the supported clusters versions available for testing with the compatibility matrix.
+List the supported clusters versions available for compatiblity testing.
+For more information, see [About the Compatibility Matrix](/vendor/testing-about).

 ## Usage